antimatter137/journal-filler/README.md

 you can go into the sheet and see everything (also figure out formatting yourself, im too lazy for that shit)

 ## OR...
-just run the client, it will work if my server is up
+just run the client, it will work if my server is up (i will share with you the sheet output because only people i know will use this)